TerryMooreII/angular-azure-mobile-service/README.md

-Azureservice.login(oauthProvider)
+Azureservice.login(oauthProvider, token)
 =================
-Login using the specified Oauth Provider.
+Login using the specified OAuth Provider and optinally provide an existing authentication token.
 Users logins are currently session based.
 This may change in the future.
 [More information] (http://www.windowsazure.com/en-us/documentation/articles/mobile-services-html-how-to-use-client-library/#caching)